 As a leader in the content marketing industry, HubSpot provides a comprehensive array of marketing services that help teams develop strategies, create content, manage distribution and analyze performance.
 These helpful tools help marketing teams organize and optimize their efforts.
 As a HubSpot partner, we take advantage of some of these services to boost our content creation and better help clients meet their goals.

-As a web-based project management application, Trello is another popular option for keeping track of content creation workflows.
+As a web-based project management tool, Trello is another popular option for keeping track of content creation workflows.
 It provides a visual overview of tasks via various boards, cards and lists.
 It can be a little hectic before you know what you’re doing, but many teams do find a good productivity flow with the app.
+Trello pricing plans have varied structures, so you can opt to use the free, business class or enterprise versions depending on the size of your team and budget.

 When it’s time to see how your content is performing, you can utilize many of the same platforms you used to research topics and keywords in the beginning.